maximmaxim345/yoga_pro_9i_gen9_linux/README.md

    sudo systemctl start yoga-16imh9-speakers.service
    ```

-For better audio quality, you can also use [this EasyEffects profile](https://github.com/maximmaxim345/yoga_pro_9i_gen9_linux/raw/main/Yoga%20Pro%209i%20gen%209.json).
+For better audio quality, you can also use [this EasyEffects profile](https://github.com/maximmaxim345/yoga_pro_9i_gen9_linux/raw/main/Yoga%20Pro%209i%20gen%209%20v2.json).
+If you have problems with too much vibrations use [this profile](https://github.com/maximmaxim345/yoga_pro_9i_gen9_linux/raw/main/Yoga%20Pro%209i%20gen%209%20v2%20less%20bass.json) instead.

 If the file opens in your browser, right-click the link and select "Save link as..." to download it.
 You can get EasyEffects from [Flathub](https://flathub.org/apps/com.github.wwmm.easyeffects).
 Select the json file under `Presets > Import a preset` button, when in the `Output` tab, and load it.